 Visit the Kids Zone hosted by Illumination Learning Studio and make a necklace or decorative hanging using recycled marker tops, bottle caps and fruit squeeze-pack tops; or make newspaper and construction-paper cats.
 There will be bubbles and sidewalk chalk on hand as well to engage and entertain your young ones.

 Build a Bird House!
 We’ve pre-cut the plastic from no-longer-needed yard signs, and we’ll have the hole punches and zipties on hand to pull them together, so all is ready for you to assemble your own bird house!
 Visit the Built Green booth during the Festival and build a home for some feathered friends.

 Ask questions and learn more about what it’s like to own and drive an electric car.
 Stop on by their display in the northeast corner of the Festival.

 Chinook Book Giveaway!
 Starting at 11am (not before!), we’ll be giving away free Chinook Books (with the app included!) to the first 200 festival attendees.
 Thanks to Ballard Market for sponsoring this great giveaway!
-See you in Ballard Commons Park on September 22nd!
+See you in Ballard Commons Park on September 28th!